Lucas-Lopes-II/Lista-de-tarefas/Readme.md

 # To-Do List

->This is a simple _to-do list_ made with HTML, JavaScript and Bootstrap.
-Later migrated from bootstrap to CSS.
+>This is a simple _to-do list_ made with HTML, JavaScript and Bootstrap. from JavaScript Vanilla to React and from bootstrap to CSS.
 ---
 <br/><br/>